trouze/UMNCsci/README.md

 # UMNStuffs
 A collection of university work across the Industrial and Systems Engineering program at the University of Minnesota.
+A warning- this is not well organized.
+Files are across Python projects from an intro to CS course, to using R for statistical and stochastic modeling, as well as a website built for a club as part of a Project Management course.
+Linear programming files are written in AMPL and Julia.